avsa242/lm75-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* 1 additional core/cog for the PASM I2C engine
+* 1 additional core/cog for the PASM I2C engine (none if SPIN I2C engine is used)

 P2/SPIN2:
 * p2-spin-standard-library